 Length 73 m / 240 ft, Stern 31 m / 102 ft, Depth 44 m / 144 ft, Top of the wreck 15 m / 50 ft

 Every dive on this wreck is a special dive.
 Many beautiful corals has grown on the wreck over the years, you can watch barracudas and many school of fish going through each other, never mixing together.
-Because the wreck is deep, you have to be an Advanced Open Water Diver to visit this dive site.
 If you are not certified advanced diver yet, why don’t you take the PADI AOWD course with us?